 Mammoth was settled shortly after the discovery of the Mammoth Mine in 1870.
 The mine was nicknamed "the old glory hole."
 People quickly came to the town, although it was difficult to settle since there was no water located in the vicinity (residents had to buy drinking water for ten cents a gallon, which I think is better than Silver City, which, if I remember right, sold water at a dollar a gallon).
 The Mammoth Mine produced ore, silver and gold.

+Wikipedia states that "activity in Mammoth peaked around 1900–1910, with a population of 2500–3000.
+The town had a school, four large hotels, and other businesses typical of a town its size.
+Mammoth was officially incorporated in 1910, but began to decline soon after.
+By 1930 the population was down to 750, the town having disincorporated on 29 November 1929."
 As far as the hospital goes, the history of it is found on the plaque that currently is located at the site of the hospital.
 It reads: "Vicinity of 800 W Main Street, Mammoth, Juab County, Utah.
 Built as a boarding house in 1893 and converted to a hospital in 1902.
 The Tintic Hospital served the people of the Tintic mining district until 1938.
 Originally operated by Drs.
 Mott, Townsend and Stephens.
 It was purchased by Dr. Steele Baley Sr. and Dr. Charles Harvielle in 1904.
 Dr. Steele Baley Jr., who at the time was attending medical school, later joined his father and brother-in-law in the practice of medicine in 1904.
 He continued to operate the hospital until 1933 when he moved to Eureka, Utah.
 The services rendered to the people of the district during the influenza epidemic of 1918 will long be remembered, as also the numerous emergency treatments given the miners and their families of the district.
 The original building was destroyed about 1935."

 Mammoth is now classified as a partial ghost town as there are still people who live in the town (I found one individual who said there were 18 people living there, although this person also said that at the turn of the century Mammoth and Eureka were the largest cities in the state.
 They were not.
 The cities were probably around the 9th and 10th largest in the state, which is saying something for cities that are now basically considered ghost towns).
 The area where the hospital was located is now an empty lot with a plaque dedicated to the hospital.
 Here is the photo of the lot, in addition to some other photos from around the town: